Organic Growth and Platform Adoption Heavybit

 Just because you’ve built an amazing community, doesn’t mean you’ve built a viable business.
 How do you balance open source, community projects and self-serve users with the need to drive commercial revenue?
-This panel of C-level execs discusses the choices they’ve made to support developer community and concurrently scale to the enterprise.
+This panel of C-level execs discusses the choices they’ve made to support developer community, encourage platform adoption and concurrently scale to the enterprise.

 Erin McKean: Next to me we have Christina Noren, who is the CPO of CloudBees.
 All product management, all engineering, design, all docs and product marketing.
 That all rolls up to you, and you’ve been doing product for 25 years?

 Christina Noren: I’ve been doing different things in software for 25 years, but product for more than half of it.

 Christina: Yes, I was the founding VP of Product at Splunk in 2005 and stayed past the IPO in 2012.

 Mathias Biilmann: I’m Matt Biilmann, CEO and Co-Founder of Netlify.
 We are a platform that developers use to build and maintain modern web projects with.

 Erin: I think most of y’all probably know Isaac Schlueter at npm, the founder and CPO.
 You’ve been working in open source for–?

 Because you look remarkably young for how long you’ve been working in open source.
 Because open source ages you.